-Uniting AgeWell has continued to grow services throughout 2021/22, particularly in the area of Home Care services, with Home Care Packages under management increasing by 47.9% over the 12 months to June 30, 2022.
-We now manage more than 3200 Home Care Packages, which has grown from approximately 500 in 2016.
-We continue to work with a number of local councils, with regard to transitioning their aged care services to Uniting AgeWell.
+Uniting AgeWell has continued to grow services throughout 2023/24, particularly in the area of Home Care services, with Home Care Packages under management increasing by 10.6% over the 12 months to 30 June 2024, taking our total packages under management to 3,859.
+We have also significantly increased the number of clients serviced through the Commonwealth Home Support Program, many of which have come from local councils transitioning away from aged care service delivery.